 The Cynic: Has shades of this, but Marla is well aware of it, and tries to be more positive.

 Disappeared Dad: While an earlier strip shows Marla's mother about to go to the movies with Marla's father, a strip set just before her wedding implies that he's died in the past five years.
-If so, it was never alluded to in the strips.
+If so, it was never mentioned or even implied in the strips.

 Hair Decorations: Val's always seen wearing a hairband during work hours; often she's shown with her hair down in strips taking place outside the store.
-Averted, now she wears her hair down all the time.
+Averted in that now she wears her hair down all the time.

-Limited Wardrobe: Parodied; for Christmas one year Val recieves a headband that 'will automatically change colour to whatever top she is wearing'.
+Limited Wardrobe: Parodied; for Christmas one year Val receives a headband that 'will automatically change colour to match whatever top she is wearing'.

 Ms. Fanservice: Val's the only character we ever see in short, tight dresses and outfits.

 Non-Idle Rich: Val's family are extremely well off, and pay for the nice apartment she lives in.
 Val still works despite that, even if she's told her parents that the money she earns from Grumbel's is actually from writing.
 She has since told her father, who promptly told her to start paying her own way.
-She now lives in a small , but still fashionable studio apartment.
+She now lives in a smaller, but still fashionable, studio apartment.